Closures & Hours Changes

 Check Your Symptoms

-An object inserted in the nose may cause a nosebleed if the object irritates the tissues in the nose.
+An object put in the nose may cause a nosebleed if the object irritates the tissues in the nose.
 The nasal tissue can be damaged from pressure against the object.
 This is called pressure necrosis.

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include: